pepyakin/PetraVM/README.md

 We welcome contributions!
 Please open issues or pull requests for bugs, features, or improvements.

-We reserve the right to close issues and PRs deemed unecessary or not bringing sufficient interest.
+We reserve the right to close issues and PRs deemed unnecessary or not bringing sufficient interest.